Can My Car Tow A Caravan?

 There are some technical details that you’ll have to find for both the car and the caravan and this can sometimes be a little overwhelming for beginners.
 We’ve broken it down here to help you find the perfect tow car and caravan combination.

-Before you think about matching a car with a caravan you need to think about what size caravan your driving licence allows you to tow.
+Before you think about whether or not your car can tow a caravan you need to think about what size caravan your driving licence allows you to tow.
 You might need to take an additional test if you intend to tow a larger caravan.

 If you passed your driving test:

-If you already have a car that you’d like to use to tow a caravan, the first thing you’ll need to check is your car’s manual.
+In order to answer the question, what weight caravan can my car tow you’ll need to refer to your car’s manual to check for its maximum tow weight.
 Most manufacturers will state the maximum weight that a model can tow.
 You’ll also want to check the maximum nose weight (sometimes referred to as the maximum download on the towball).

 Bear in mind that these figures will often exceed those that are recommended by the Caravan and Motorhome Club, so it’s still worth doing the maths once you’ve got this maximum figure in mind.
 The Caravan and Motorhome Club recommends that in order to tow your caravan safely, you need to select a tow car that is heavier than the caravan (fully-laden) and with enough power to cope with gradients of 12.5%.